greg-randall/sitemap-compare/README.md

 # Sitemap Comparison Tool

 A powerful Python utility that compares URLs found in a website's sitemap with URLs discovered by crawling the site.
-This tool helps identify discrepancies between what search engines see in your sitemap and what's actually accessible on your website.
+This tool helps identify discrepancies between what's publicly disclosed in sitemaps and what's actually accessible on a website.

 ## Why Use This Tool?

-Sitemaps are crucial for SEO as they guide search engines to your content.
-However, discrepancies between your sitemap and actual site structure can lead to:

-- **Wasted crawl budget**: Search engines waste resources on non-existent pages
-- **Missed content**: Important pages might not be indexed if they're missing from your sitemap
-- **SEO penalties**: Excessive 404 errors from invalid sitemap URLs can negatively impact rankings
+Websites often contain content that isn't explicitly listed in their sitemaps.
+This can include:

+- **Hidden content**: Pages intentionally excluded from sitemaps but still accessible
+- **Orphaned pages**: Content that exists but isn't linked from main navigation
+- **Restricted areas**: Sections that site owners don't want widely discovered
+- **Development artifacts**: Test pages, staging content, or admin interfaces
+- **Legacy content**: Outdated pages that weren't properly removed

-This tool helps you identify and fix these issues by:
+This tool helps you discover this hidden content by:
-- Finding URLs in your sitemap that aren't accessible when crawling the site
+- Finding URLs in the sitemap that aren't easily accessible when crawling the site
-- Discovering pages on your site that aren't included in your sitemap
+- Discovering pages on the site that aren't included in the sitemap
-- Caching problematic pages for further investigation
+- Caching all discovered content for offline analysis
+- Revealing the true structure of a website beyond what's officially presented

 ## Features